|8 – 16 inches

 Male cats are generally more affectionate than females, especially if they’ve been neutered.
 They’re usually also slightly larger, and if your kitten takes after their Maine Coon parent, then this can mean you end up with quite a sizeable cat!

-The Maine Coon and Siamese mix is a great combination that usually results in intelligent, affectionate, and outgoing kittens.
+The Maine Coon and Siamese mix is an amazing combination that usually results in intelligent, affectionate, and outgoing kittens.
 Siamese cats are often petite and svelte, while Maine Coon cats are large and muscular.
 Your kitten could be anywhere on the scale between these two!